FAQs

 AUNOHR has been recently created.
 However, since its creation it has received numerous requests from universities and public institutions in the Arab region and Europe to create a section, institute or branch for AUNOHR.
 Some requests were quite serious and work is ongoing in the matter.

-AUNOHR is more than happy to support higher education in Lebanon and the Arab world and to provide courses from its curricula, therefore it invites other institutions to send their teachers, lecturers and trainers to study at AUNOHR, earn higher degrees in its new majors, and consequently master the ways to handle these courses in their own institutions.
+AUNOHR is more than happy to support higher education in Lebanon and the Arab world and to provide courses from its curricula.

 23. Are AUNOHR majors required in other work fields?
-Which ones and what roles do they play?
+Which roles and jobs?

 The importance of AUNOHR majors lies in the fact that they intersect with other majors and professions, and help students acquire qualitative theoretical and practical skills.